What is Breast Implant Capsular Contracture?

 Dr. Ali is a board certified Birmingham / Rochester Hills area plastic surgeon who has performed breast implants on thousands of women in Birmingham, Troy, Rochester Hills, West Bloomfield, and across Oakland County.
 He utilizes the latest techniques and best, state-of-the-art breast implant technologies and procedures – to ensure that your results are as safe as they are beautiful.

-Dr. Ali will be happy to offer you a free consultation to answer all of your questions, and help you choose the best breast implant size, shape, material and position for your body type and appearance goals.
+Dr. Ali will be happy to offer you a consultation to answer all of your questions, and help you choose the best breast implant size, shape, material and position for your body type and appearance goals.

 Feel beautiful inside and out, with breast implant surgery.
 And remember, financing options are also available.